ncatlab/nlab-content/pages/6/8/6/1/1686/content.md

 +-- {: .num_remark }
 ###### Remark

-In practice spectral sequences are often referred to via their first non-trivial page, often also the page at which it collapses, def. \ref{Collaps}, oftne the second page.
+In practice spectral sequences are often referred to via their first non-trivial page, often also the page at which it collapses, def. \ref{Collaps}, often the second page.
 Then one often uses notation such as

 $$
   E^2_{p,q} \Rightarrow H_\bullet